Eduardo Ramirez

 “I definitely know that it was a close fight, but my corner kept telling me to keep going and going, and that’s when I caught him.
 I didn’t just come here to fight, I came here to do something and I did it.”

-On December 5, 2020, Ramirez suffered a fifth-round TKO defeat at the hands of Miguel Flores at AT&T Stadium in Arlington, Texas.
-It was a back and forth war untiL Flores took over and put Ramirez away.
+On December 5, 2020, Ramirez scored a fifth-round TKO over Miguel Flores at AT&T Stadium in Arlington, Texas.
+It was a back and forth war until Ramirez took over and put Flores away.